-- a lump or thickening that feels different from the rest of the breast tissue
+- a lump or area that feels thicker than the rest of the breast

-- redness or a rash on the skin and/or around the nipple
+- redness or rash on the skin and/or around the nipple

-- discharge (liquid) that comes from the nipple without squeezing
+- liquid (sometimes called discharge) that comes from the nipple without squeezing

 - constant pain in your breast or your armpit

-Some people think that if they have breast cancer they will have other symptoms alongside a breast change, such as feeling tired, having less energy or weight loss, but this is not the case.
-If you do notice a change it’s important to visit your GP.
+Some people think that having breast cancer will cause other symptoms apart from a breast change, such as feeling tired, having less energy or weight loss, but this is not the case.
+If you notice a change, even if you feel well, it’s important to visit your GP.